Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ3: Available Tools and Datasets

 \section{RQ3: Available Tools and Datasets}

-In this section, we conduct a comprehensive study on the usability of misconfiguration troubleshooting tools and the availability of misconfiguration datasets.
-Note that we would like to conduct an empirical study on the effectiveness of existing tools.
-However, the present situation of available tools and datasets make it difficult to evaluate the effectiveness of existing tools fairly and thoroughly.
+In this section, we conduct a comprehensive study on the availability, maintainability, and adaptability of misconfiguration troubleshooting tools and the availability of misconfiguration datasets. {\textit{Note that we would like to conduct an empirical study on the effectiveness of existing tools; however, the unavailability of most existing tools and datasets makes it difficult to conduct comprehensive and fair experiments for tool evaluation in this field.}}

-\subsection{Misconfiguration Troubleshooting Tools}
+\subsection{Misconfiguration troubleshooting tools}